open-cogsci/osdoc/content/python/about.md

 permalink: /about/
 ---

-In OpenSesame you can create complex experiments using only the graphical user interface (GUI), but you will inevitably encounter situations in which the functionality provided by the GUI is insufficient.
-In these cases you can use the `inline_script` item to add Python code to your experiment.
+In OpenSesame you can create complex experiments using only the graphical user interface (GUI).
+But you will sometimes encounter situations in which the functionality provided by the GUI is insufficient.
+In these cases you can add Python code to your experiment.

 ## Overview